-Be also mindful that many consultants are not native English [add your own language] speakers.
+You should also be mindful that many consultants are not native English speakers.
 Even a proficient speaker can struggle with a complicated structure or fancy vocabulary.

 Besides, you will have the opportunity to go into more details during the briefing of the short-listed providers.

 “Simplicity is about subtracting the obvious and adding the meaningful” – John Maeda

 Even if you want to have big goals and are very ambitious, you also want your supplier to be capable of achieving them for you.
 If you’re unsure about what can actually be accomplished, don’t hesitate to start a first round of discussion with potential providers by using a Request for Information (RFI).

 “The goal you set must be challenging.
 At the same time, it should be realistic and attainable, not impossible to reach.” – Rick Hansen

 Thinking outside the traditional RFP for consulting box starts with reminding yourself that you’re not making a purchase.
 You’re solving a company problem.

 Provide all the information—the “why, what, who” details—that will enable your future supplier or partner to get what your company is all about, not just your product or service.
 Describe in detail your need for the project, and how you currently think of the scope.